dhanangw/config/.config/tmux/README.md

 1. Highlight with mouse.
 When highlight is gone, the previously highlighted string will be in clipboard.
-2. Enter Copy Mode with `<prefix> + [`, move around in Copy Mode with Vi movements, highlight the string and press enter, the highlighted string will be in clipboard.
+2. Enter Copy Mode with `<prefix> + [`, move around in Copy Mode with Vi movements, highlight the string, and press enter.
+The highlighted string will be in clipboard.